 Uno has contributed to a number of recordings as both a harpist and composer.
-After winning the Gold prize in Audio Engineering Society Recording Competition in Berlin (2014) with the soprano Margrethe Fredheim for the The Exquisite Hour (EP), Uno released his first solo album Poems From a City (Sweet Sound Records 2014), receiving great reviews from international press.
-In November 2017 Uno released his second album, Oslo(ve) (Audio Records AS) with his own compositions for harp, strings & flute.
+After winning the Gold prize in Audio Engineering Society Recording Competition in Berlin (2014) with the soprano Margrethe Fredheim for the The Exquisite Hour (EP), Uno released his first solo album Poems From a City (Sweet Sound Records 2014).
+In November 2017 Uno released his second album, Oslo(ve) (Audio Records AS) with his own compositions for harp, strings and flute, receiving great reviews from international press.

 As an orchestral musician Uno serves as a stand-in harpist in a number of professional orchestras.
 Uno has performed in concerts, recorded CD’s and performed at television and radio broadcasts with orchestras like The Oslo Philharmonic Orchestra, The Norwegian Chamber Orchestra, The Norwegian Chamber Orchestra, The Norwegian National Opera & Ballet, The Arctic Philharmonic Orchestra, The Trondheim Symphony Orchestra & Opera and The Kristiansand Symphony Orchestra.